- Code PSYC1003

-- Understand, describe, and discuss models of the cognitive structures and processes involved in perception, attention, language, and memory.
+- Explain models of the cognitive structures and processes involved in perception, attention, language, and memory.

-- Understand, describe, and discuss key topics in developmental psychology, including classical developmental theories and contemporary research on biological, cognitive, and social development.
+- Explain key topics in developmental psychology, including classical developmental theories and contemporary research on biological, cognitive, and social development.

-- Describe different research methods, and the core statistical concepts and techniques that are commonly used within research areas of psychology.
+- Distinguish between different research methods and core statistical concepts and techniques in psychology.

-- HPO students - Students pursuing the HPO will complete a mini-research project, which will then be included as part of their assignment for the Laboratory Research Report (null) [LO null]
+- HPO students - Students pursuing the HPO will complete an extended Introduction and Discussion section for their Research Report. (null) [LO 1,2,3,4,6]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including:

 - Face-to face component, which may consist of 3 hours of lectures per week and 10 x 2-hour laboratory classes spread across the semester, plus 5 hours of research in psychology experience.